awsdocs/amazon-managed-blockchain-hyperledger-fabric-developer-guide/doc_source/managed-blockchain-encryption-at-rest.md

 Before you can protect Managed Blockchain resources with a customer managed key, you must first create the key in AWS KMS\.
 You must also specify a key policy that allows Managed Blockchain to create grants on that AWS KMS key on your behalf\.

 **Creating a Customer Managed Key**
-To create a customer managed key, follow the steps in [Creating symmetric customer managed keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-symmetric-cmk) in the *AWS Key Management Service Developer Guide*\.
+To create a customer managed key, follow the steps in [Creating symmetric KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html#create-symmetric-cmk) in the *AWS Key Management Service Developer Guide*\.
 Managed Blockchain doesn't support [asymmetric keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html)\.

 **Setting a Key Policy**
 Key policies are the primary way to control access to customer managed keys in AWS KMS\.
 Every customer managed key must have exactly one key policy\.
 The statements in the key policy document determine who has permission to use the AWS KMS key and how they can use it\.
 For more information, see [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.